- Joseph Abney

 Ebert Haegele

 Mr. Haegele is a 2010 graduate of the University Of Louisville Brandeis School Of Law, and he received his license to practice law in the Commonwealth of Kentucky in 2010.
 He received his B.A. in History and Political Science from Bellarmine University in 2006.
 Mr. Haegele joined the Office of the Commonwealth’s Attorney in 2013.
 Prior to that, Mr. Haegele worked as an Assistant County Attorney in Jefferson County for two years.
-Mr. Haegele is the Division Chief of the Narcotics Unit and Rocket Docket and serves as a Special Assistant United States Attorney.
+Mr. Haegele is the Division Chief of General Trial Division C and Rocket Docket and serves as a Special Assistant United States Attorney.

 Shelby Harville